markevers-dev/markevers-dev/README.md

 ## 🌟 Projects
 What I'm currently working on:
 - ⛰ [**Lermoos.tv**](https://github.com/markevers-dev/lermoos.tv): A website showing webcams from- and relevant data about the Tyrolean town Lermoos and it's surroundings.
-- 🦕 [**DeNotes**](https://github.com/markevers-dev/denotes): A simple note-taking app, primarily being built for me to learn Vue.js/Nuxt, UnoCSS and Deno/Oak.
+- 🦕 [**DeNotes**](https://github.com/markevers-dev/denotes): A simple note-taking app, primarily being built for me to learn Deno/Fresh and Deno/Oak.
 - 🙋‍♂️ [**Portfolio**](https://github.com/markevers-dev/portfolio): A website to show off, well, myself.

 ### Thanks for stopping by!
 Feel free to explore my repositories and reach out if you'd like to collaborate! 🤝